Wave, Particle, or a Third Possibility?: The Free DEO

 It is easily shown that $\alpha\!1$ is real for all values of $A$ and $B$ or, equivalently, for all values of $p_{0}^{}$ and $(p_{x})_{0}^{}$.
 Its range is $0 \leq \alpha\!1 \leq 1$.
-If $\alpha\!1 = 1$ the clustor will be said to be fully activated.
-In that case the bracketed factor common to equations~\eqref{free clustor momentum} and~\eqref{free clustor world line} reduces to the sum of an infinite number of equally-spaced Dirac delta functions:
+If $\alpha\!1 = 1$ the DEO will be said to be fully activated.
+In that case the bracketed factor common to equations~\eqref{free DEO momentum} and~\eqref{free DEO world line} reduces to the sum of an infinite number of equally-spaced Dirac delta functions:

-Certain aspects of a fully activated free clustor resemble those of a free particle as described in standard quantum theory.
-Specifically, as $\alpha\!1 \rightarrow 1$ the dynamic activity of the clustor vanishes, and its clustor points become motionless.
-Thus, the clustor approaches a stationary state like that of a free particle in the standard theory.
-Like a free particle in the standard theory, there are an infinite number of positions on the real line at which a clustor point could be found.
-Furthermore, the probability of finding either object at a particular position is uniform over the set of the object's possible positions.
-The sets of possible positions for the two objects are not the same, however.
+Certain aspects of a fully activated free DEO resemble those of a free particle as described in standard quantum mechanics.
+Specifically, as $\alpha\!1 \rightarrow 1$ the dynamic activity of the DEO vanishes, and its DEO points become motionless.
+Thus, the DEO approaches a stationary state like that of a free particle in the standard theory.
+Like a free particle in the standard theory, there are an infinite number of positions on the real line at which a DEO point could be found.
+Furthermore, in both theories the probability of finding the object at a particular position is uniform over the set of the object's possible positions.
+However, the sets of possible positions for the object are not the same in the two theories.
 According to the standard theory the possible positions at which a free particle could be found comprise a continuous set that covers the entire line.
-For a fully activated clustor, on the other hand, the possible positions at which a clustor point could be found comprise only a discrete set of equally spaced points.
-It can be seen from the world-lines in figures~\ref{free clustor world-line mod activ} and~\ref{free clustor world-line high activ} that as the activation level of a clustor is raised, its properties approach those just described for a fully activated clustor.
+For a fully activated DEO, on the other hand, the possible positions at which a DEO point could be found comprise only a discrete set of equally spaced points.
+It can be seen from the world-lines in figures~\ref{free DEO world-line mod activ} and~\ref{free DEO world-line high activ} that as the activation level of a DEO is raised, its properties approach those just described for a fully activated DEO.